MewsSystems/gitbook-connector-api/operations/reservations.md

 Same structure as in [Get all reservations](reservations.md#get-all-reservations) operation.

-## Get all reservations by Numbers
+## Get all reservations by numbers

 Returns all reservations with the specified confirmation numbers.